 A photo of the man responsible for developing most of the Preston Road District, Ira P. DeLoache, namesake of one of the area’s streets.

-The Dilbeck drawing at the top is from a half-page real estate ad (DMN, Oct.
-1, 1935), which can be seen in its entirety, here.
+The Dilbeck drawing at the top is from a half-page real estate ad, here.

 Photo of Ira P. DeLoache from the Fall, 2002 issue of Legacies.